Oiapoque: Clevelândia

 At the beginning of the 20th century, the village of Oiapoque hosted a political and criminal concentration camp called Clevelândia.
-In 1922 an agricultural outpost called the Núcleo Colonial Cleveland was transformed into a camp during the presidency of Arthur Bernardes (1922–1926).
+In 1922 an agricultural outpost called the Núcleo Colonial Cleveland was transformed into a camp during the presidency of Artur Bernardes (1922–1926).
 Many Brazilian anarchist militants were sentenced to hard labour here.
 Of the 946 prisoners interned at Clevelândia between 1924 and 1927, 491 died.
 Many of the survivors returned to São Paulo and Rio de Janeiro permanently sickened with malaria.

 Geography

 Oiapoque is bordered to the west by its long frontier with French Guiana.
 It is bordered to the north by the Atlantic Ocean.
 On its eastern and southern sides it borders the municipalities of Calçoene, Serra do Navio, Pedra Branca do Amapari, and Laranjal do Jari.

 The municipality contains 24.15% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.
-The Cabo Orange National Park is located on the coast of the municipality, and covers 6573 km2 of rainforest on the coast line.
+The Cape Orange National Park is located on the coast of the municipality, and covers 6573 km2 of rainforest on the coast line.

 Oiapoque can be accessed by air via the Oiapoque Airport.